Neighborhood Sensitive Mapping for Zero-Shot Classification using Independently Learned Semantic Embeddings

-Based on the above observations, we try to address the two mentioned problems in this paper in a step-wise manner.
-Firstly, we need to relearn semantic embeddings based on data so that they correspond to learnable feature(s) in the data.
-Secondly, we need to develop a neighborhood sensitive mapping that can help reduce the risk of error in the case of nearest neighbor based classifier for zero-shot classification as used by \cite{palatucci2009zero}.
+We address the two above mentioned problems in a step-wise manner.
+Firstly, we need to fine-tune label embeddings based on the task.
+Secondly, we need to develop a neighborhood sensitive mapping that can reduce the risk of error for a nearest neighbor classifier during zero-shot classification.